AdamBoley/Project-Beergate/README.md

 Sign in to a previously created account, so that I can access the full functionality of the application

 **Fulfilment**
+If the user has previously created an account, they may sign in to that account by clicking the `Sign In` button on the navbar.
+This brings the user to the Sign In page.
+All they need do is provide their username and password, and then click the Sign In button.
+Once signed in, the user is redirected back to the default landing page, where a flash message will display informing them that they have successfully signed in.

+sign-in
+sign-in-success

 **User Story:**
 Change the password for that account, so that I can make it more memorable, or if the account has been compromised

 **Fulfilment**
+A user may change their password by clicking on the `Signed in as <username>` button on the navbar.
+This opens a dropdown menu.
+The user may then select the Change Password option.
+This brings the user to the Change Password page.
+There, they must enter their old password, and a new password twice.
+The new password must be sufficiently different in order to be valid.
+The user must then click the Change Password button.
+Once their password has been changed, the user is redirected back to the default landing page, where a flash message will diplay informing them that they have successfully changed their password.

+change-password
+change-password-success

 **User Story:**
 Sign-out easily, when I am already signed-in, so that I can be sure that I have closed my session securely